-This recipe can be made multiple ways and we already have a great tutorial on Morning Chores for you.
+This recipe can be made multiple ways and we already have a great tutorial for you.

-I bet you’ll never go back to buying store bought again.
+I bet you’ll never go back to buying store-bought butter again.

 4. Fruit Roll-Ups and Gummies

 Fruit roll-ups can be made simply by pureeing the fruit of your choice and blending it with sugar, if you desire, and maybe a hint of water.
-Once you have done that, lay it on a parchment paper lined baking sheet or dehydrator tray, bake at 170 degrees or in the dehydrator for about three hours or until not sticky but not totally peeling away from the paper.
+Once you have done that, lay it on a parchment paper-lined baking sheet or dehydrator tray, bake at 170°, or in the dehydrator for about 3 hours or until not sticky but not totally peeling away from the paper.

 If it is totally peeling away you will have fruit chips, which are not bad just not what you had desired.
 If it still comes off on your fingers then it is too wet and won’t peel properly or taste good.